AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 ---
 title: Getting Started with AEM Sites - WKND Tutorial
 seo-title: Getting Started with AEM Sites - WKND Tutorial
-description: A multi-part tutorial designed for developers new to AEM.
-Walks through the implementation of an AEM site for a fictitious lifestyle brand the WKND.
-Covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development.
+description: The WKND tutorial is a multi-part tutorial designed for developers new to Adobe Experience Manager.
+The tutorial walks through the implementation of an AEM site for a fictitious lifestyle brand, the WKND.
+The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development.
-seo-description: A multi-part tutorial designed for developers new to AEM.
-Walks through the implementation of an AEM site for a fictitious lifestyle brand the WKND.
-Covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, Style System, and component development.
+seo-description: The WKND tutorial is a multi-part tutorial designed for developers new to Adobe Experience Manager.
+The tutorial walks through the implementation of an AEM site for a fictitious lifestyle brand, the WKND.
+The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development.
 uuid: 4b369f63-858c-4c26-b092-a3151b53924a
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 products: SG_EXPERIENCEMANAGER/6.4/SITES